How to Become Fluent in Spanish

 Part 1: What Fluency Actually Means

-Before we talk about how to get there, it's worth being precise about where 'there' is.
-For this guide, we'll define fluency as: the ability to understand and produce Spanish in real-world contexts — reading, listening, and speaking — without having to consciously translate in your head.
+Before discussing how to get there, it is worth being precise about where "there" actually is.
+For this guide, we define fluency as the ability to understand and produce Spanish in real-world contexts (reading, listening, and speaking) without having to consciously translate in your head.

 The three stages most learners move through